• Skip to main content

 Once the ICA receives your claim, your employer’s insurance company is notified.
 The insurance company either accepts or denies it within 21 days.
 In the event that your claim is denied, you will receive a Notice of Claim Status from the insurance company.
 It is then your responsibility to protest the denial.
 You have a 90-day period in which you may protest, and you must immediately file the appeal.
 After the appeal is filed, an administrative hearing before a judge will be scheduled.
 You must attend the hearing and be prepared.

 The workers’ compensation claim process may be intimidating and seem complex.
 Let the Law Offices of Robert E. Wisniewski help you through the process.
-Attorneys Robert Wisniewski and Javier Grajeda have represented thousands of people through the claim process and can help you too.
+Attorney Robert Wisniewski has represented thousands of people through the claim process and can help you, too.
 Call (602) 234-3700 to schedule your free consultation.

 Questions and answers about compensation for a job-related accident, injury or illness in Arizona